Data Talks, Episode 20

 “You’re not just visualizing data; you’re trying to communicate an idea.”
 (34:34)

 Scott Berinato adds data visualizations to Wikipedia pages for fun and is Senior Editor at Harvard Business Review, where he helps other nerds better tell their data stories.
 He is the author of Good Charts(2016) and The Good Charts Workbook (2019).
-Berinato speaks frequently on the power and necessity of good data visualization, his most recent talk being his third consecutive year presenting on dataviz at SXSW in Austin, Texas.
+Berinato speaks frequently on the power and necessity of good information design, his most recent talk being his third consecutive year presenting on dataviz at SXSW in Austin, Texas.